litxtech/mybavul1/README_setup.md

 6. Paste it into the Supabase SQL Editor.
 7. Click **RUN**.

-This will create all the necessary tables (`tenants`, `properties`, `bookings`, `wallet_ledger`, etc.), populate them with sample hotels in locations like Istanbul and Antalya, and enable Row Level Security to protect your data.
+This will create all the necessary tables (`tenants`, `properties`, `bookings`, `wallet_ledger`, etc.), populate them with sample hotels, and enable Row Level Security to protect your data.

 ## 3. Deploy Supabase Edge Functions

-The payment and booking logic runs on Supabase Edge Functions for security.
+The payment, cancellation, and hotel search logic runs on Supabase Edge Functions for security.
 You need to deploy these functions using the Supabase CLI.

 **Prerequisites:**
 *   [Install the Supabase CLI](https://supabase.com/docs/guides/cli).